mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 #### Thenables

-Related requirement [2.3.3.3](https://promisesaplus.com/#point-56), the handler's returned value may be a `thenable`, an object/function that has a `then` property that is accessible and that is a function, the `then` function is like a executor, it receives a `fulfill` and `reject` callbacks that should be used to transition the state of the thenable.
+Related requirement [2.3.3.3](https://promisesaplus.com/#point-56): The handler's returned value may be a `thenable`, an object/function that has a `then` property that is accessible and is a function.
+The `then` function is like an executor; it receives `fulfill` and `reject` callbacks that should be used to transition the state of the thenable.

 ```javascript
 it('should work with thenables', done => {